 We use the mock images described in Section~\ref{sec:mock imaging} for photometric decomposition.
 We assume that each photometric component follows \sersic\ profile \citep[][]{Sersic63}:

 where $R_{\rm e}$ denotes the effective (half-light) radius, $I_{\rm e}$ the luminosity at $R_{\rm e}$, $n$ the \sersic\ index, and $b_{\rm n}$ a function that depends on the \sersic\ index.
-The \sersic\ profile is a well-known model that can express both the disk and bulge components of galaxies with different \sersic\ index values ($n$), historically 1 for the former and 4 for the latter.
-According to a recent study, the \sersic\ profile may over-predicts the disk component in the inner part of galaxies \citep[][]{Papaderos22}.
-However, due to the overall wellness of the fit and difficulty of applying a more complicated model to observed profiles that are often of limited quality, the majority of observations and surveys still use \sersic\ profile fitting.
+The \sersic\ profile is a well-known model that can express both the disk and bulge components of galaxies with different \sersic\ index values ($n$), conventionally 1 for the former and 4 for the latter.
+According to a recent study, using a single exponential profile may over-predict the disk component in the inner part of galaxies \citep[][]{Papaderos22}.
+However, due to the overall wellness of the fit and the difficulty of applying a more complicated model to observed profiles that are often of limited quality, the majority of observations and surveys still use \sersic\ profile fitting.

 For the photometric decomposition of the \NH\ galaxies, we assume that galaxies can have up to four components: ``nucleus'', ``inner spheroid'', ``disk'', and ``outer spheroid''.
+We do not consider tidal features in the fitting procedure.
 We fit the profile with a one-dimensional surface brightness radial profile.
 We use circular apertures for profile fitting mainly because we only use the face-on images of galaxies.
 To simplify the analysis and interpretation, we set the \sersic\ index of the disk component to 1.
 We treat the \sersic\ index as a free parameter for the other components.
-For the radial extension, we use the data inside \rnt, where \rnt\ denotes the radius within which 90\% of the total stellar mass resides.
+For the radial extension, we use the data inside \rnt.
 For our sample, \rnt\ is $2.70^{+1.03}_{-0.40}$ times the \rft\ median.
 We performed profile fitting to rest-frame $r$-band images.
 We assume that galaxies are at a distance of 1\,Mpc regardless of the redshift; and thus considering the high resolution of \NH, our images are of good quality in terms of surface brightness per pixel.